-7. Elaborate national financial rules (procedures) to be complied with before payment of invoices can be processed. ♦ Members of the Management Committee and the Bureau (including the President) could be tasked with approaching and encouraging non-paying States in their respective regions to honour their financial obligations e.g. via their embassies and through demarches.
-8. National budgeting/fiscal cycles that are inconsistent with the ATT financial cycles. ♦ Affected states could be requested to submit to the ATT Secretariat written undertakings that the contribution will be paid by a specified date (otherwise a penalty fee becomes payable).
-9. In the instance of Signatory and Observer States, national policies that do not allow for budgets to be appropriated for payment of invoices for conventions that states have not yet ratified or acceded to.
+6. National budgeting/fiscal cycles that are inconsistent with the ATT financial cycles. ♦ Affected states could be requested to submit to the ATT Secretariat written undertakings that the contribution will be paid by a specified date.
+7. In the instance of Signatory and Observer States, national policies that do not allow for budgets to be appropriated for payment of invoices for conventions that states have not yet ratified or acceded to.
 The ATT Secretariat cannot affect or influence national policies that prevent a state from paying invoices relating to conventions or treaties the state has not yet joined.
 However, the ATT Secretariat can ascertain (or try to ascertain) information from each non-State Party at the time of registration for a CSP whether it has such policy in place.
-Where it is established or ascertained that a non-State Party that intends to attend a forthcoming CSP has such policy in place, the following course of action could be considered: - The State could be refused permission to attend the forthcoming CSP; - The State could be permitted to attend the forthcoming CSP but only if it agrees/undertakes to pay interest on the 'bill' of unpaid contributions it will accumulate that will become payable if/when the State becomes a State Party.
-10. Where applicable, challenges with the role of intermediary banks in the transfer of contributions from local banks to the ATT Secretariat bank account. × 11.
-Challenges with exchange rate fluctuations.
-2 States could, on an exceptional basis, be permitted to pay their contribution in their national currency provided the actual exchange to USD does not amount to less than e.g. 97% of the expected contribution.
+Where it is established or ascertained that a non-State Party that intends to attend a forthcoming CSP has such policy in place, the following course of action could be considered: The State could be allowed to attend the forthcoming CSP but only if it agrees/undertakes to pay the unpaid contributions it will accumulate when the State becomes a State Party.
+8. Challenges with exchange rate fluctuations. \rightarrow States could, on an exceptional basis, be permitted to pay their contribution in their national currency provided the actual exchange to USD does not amount to less than e.g. 97% of the expected contribution.
 This solution may have financial ramifications for the ATT Secretariat, not only in terms of reduced budget but also bank fees.
-12. Change of administrations/governments. × 13.
-Natural disasters affecting states. ×

-✓ It is possible to influence the cause; ♦ It may be possible to influence the cause; × It is not possible to influence the cause.
+[✓] It is possible to influence the cause; ♦ It may be possible to influence the cause;